MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-universal-tenant-restrictions.md

 ## Prerequisites

-* Administrators who interact with **Global Secure Access preview** features must have one or more of the following role assignments depending on the tasks they're performing.
+* Administrators who interact with **Global Secure Access** features must have one or more of the following role assignments depending on the tasks they're performing.
-   * The [Global Secure Access Administrator role](/azure/active-directory/roles/permissions-reference) role to manage the Global Secure Access preview features.
+   * The [Global Secure Access Administrator role](/azure/active-directory/roles/permissions-reference) role to manage the Global Secure Access features.
    * The [Conditional Access Administrator](/azure/active-directory/roles/permissions-reference#conditional-access-administrator) to create and interact with Conditional Access policies.
-* The preview requires a Microsoft Entra ID P1 license.
+* The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

 ### Known limitations